orthodontic expanders

 • Participation during healthy breathing patterns

-When a tongue tie causes the tongue not to function properly, a qualified dentist and myofunctional therapist will order a functional tongue untie procedure.
+When a tongue tie causes the tongue not to function properly, a qualified dentist and myofunctional therapist will order a functional tongue release procedure.
 A functional procedure verifies the tongue can move properly during the surgical procedure.
 Laser assisted techniques are done quickly, painlessly and without any bleeding.
 Success of the procedure hinges on the the tongue being untied and the patient performing myofunctional tongue exercises after the procedure.

 Mouth Breathing vs Nose Breathing